Preparing for a Tournament

 Crystal trophies are awarded to the Champion in each division and a playoff will be conducted if necessary to determine each division’s Champion.

-Crystal trophies are also awarded to the 2nd and 3rd place finishers in each division.
+Crystal trophies are also awarded to the 2nd and 3rd place finishers in the 13-15 and 16-18 divisions.
 Ties will receive duplicate trophies.
 The awards ceremony will take place immediately following the conclusion of the competition.

 It is very appropriate to write a thank you note to the host club after the event.
 The appropriate names and addresses will be provided to all participants.